 Who is running in the Grand National 2022?

 The full lineup of runners won’t be announced until we are closer to the event.
 At this point, we can expect Tiger Roll, Burrows Saint, Native River and Anibale Fly to run.

 Some bookies do pay out 5 places.
-However, you will have to check the individual bookmakers’ offers.
+However, you will have to check the individual bookmakers’ bets.

 You can place a bet on the day of the race, up until the very beginning of the race.

 Yes, you can.
-You can expect to find the event at every online sportsbook.
+You can expect to find the event on every online sportsbook.